 Baylor College of Medicine

 A mix of public and private institutions and community-based facilities provides a rich exposure to patients and families from many cultures and ethnic groups that expose students to health beliefs and practices influenced by cultural origins that provide an understanding of how to approach the provision of patient-centered care.
+See Harris County Facts.

-The education, research and service roles of the eight principal faculty of the PA Program ensure student exposure to seasoned instructors, reputable researchers, and clinicians in active clinical practice in the specialties of emergency medicine, internal medicine, family medicine, pediatrics, surgery, and obstetrics and gynecology.
+The education, research and clinical service roles of the eight principal faculty of the PA Program ensure student exposure to seasoned instructors, reputable researchers, and clinicians in active practice in the specialties of emergency medicine, internal medicine, family medicine, pediatrics, surgery, and obstetrics and gynecology.

-Faculty of the program are leading educational efforts to change the brief screening and treatment practices of resident in substance abuse, preparing faculty for expanded roles in the teaching of behavioral counseling skills, developing instructional resources to enhance the quality of cancer education in PA Programs, and devising strategies for the assessment of student perceived self-efficacy with respect to core competencies of the profession.
+Faculty of the program are leading educational efforts to change the brief screening and treatment practices in substance abuse, preparing faculty for expanded roles in the teaching of behavioral counseling skills, developing instructional resources to enhance the quality of cancer education in PA Programs, and devising strategies for the assessment of student perceived self-efficacy with respect to core competencies of the profession.

 The program offers extensive support for student involvement in the activities of their profession with a continuing record of students filling leadership roles in the national student academy at the highest levels on a repeat basis.